Yang Xiaobo (politician, born 1963): Early life and education

 Yang was born in January 1963 in Tianmen, Hubei.
 He entered Beijing Jiaotong University in 1981, majoring in structural engineering.
 After earning his bachelor's degree in September 1985, he pursued graduate studies at Tianjin University, earning his master's degree in structural engineering in June 1988.
-He joined the Communist Party of China in May 1988.
+He joined the Chinese Communist Party (CCP) in May 1988.

 Career

 In June 1988, Yang became an engineer at the Central South Architectural Design Institute, where he worked in structural design of industrial and residential buildings.
 He later earned an MBA degree from Ohio University in the United States.
 He was promoted to President of the Central South Architectural Design Institute in April 2003, serving until 2007.

 Yang entered the Hubei Provincial Government in April 2007 to serve as Director of the Department of Construction.
-He subsequently studied at the Central Party School of the Communist Party of China from March 2008 to January 2009, and was appointed acting mayor and later Mayor of Huangshi, a prefecture-level city east of Wuhan, in February 2009.
-He also concurrently served as Deputy Party Secretary of Huangshi.
-He was a member of the 10th Hubei Provincial Committee of the Communist Party of China and a delegate to the 12th National People's Congress (2013–2018).
+He subsequently studied at the Central Party School of the Chinese Communist Party from March 2008 to January 2009, and was appointed acting mayor and later Mayor of Huangshi, a prefecture-level city east of Wuhan, in February 2009.
+He also concurrently served as CCP Deputy Committee Secretary of Huangshi.
+He was a member of the 10th Hubei Provincial Committee of the CCP and a delegate to the 12th National People's Congress (2013–2018).

 In December 2014, Yang was appointed President of Changjiang Property Insurance Company Ltd., a joint venture established in 2011 by China Guodian Corporation together with several state-owned enterprises controlled by the Hubei provincial government.
 It was headquartered in Wuhan, the capital of Hubei province.
 Under his leadership, the company signed strategic cooperation agreements with many local governments in Hubei, but also received many citations from the China Banking and Insurance Regulatory Commission for violating industry regulations.
 It was fined 100,000 yuan in March 2019 for appointing people lacking professional qualifications to top executive positions.